alvivar/flatmove/README.md

 positional arguments:
-  source       all files under this path will be moved destiny      files will be moved here if specified (else will also use the
+  source       all files under this path will be moved destiny      files will be moved here if specified (else will use the source
-               source instead)
+               instead)

 optional arguments:
   -h, --help   show this help message and exit